geraldnilles/Chromecast-Server/GoogleCastProtocol.markdown

 * Launch Request
     * Sender asks for the Chromecast to Launch the provided App
-    * The App-ID is used
+    * The App-ID is sent using an HTTP POST request
 * Fetch Web App URL
     * Chromecast sends App-ID to google's servers.
 Google responds with the Web App's URL
 * Load Web App's URL